lucaSartore/AsymmetricSplitAndMerge/report.md

 split requests is acyclic.
 In this way I can be sure that no wasted merge is executed.

 ## Personal opinions on opencv-rust

+Since in the objectives I have listed an evaluation of the opencv-rust crate here there are two line on that.

+In general I did't enjoy too much using the library this is because it is a one to one port of the c++ version in rust, but this has some minor downside.

+For example a lot of functions in opencv have a bunch of default parameters, and rust doesn't support them, therefore every time you call a function you need to check the documentation to manually fill in the default parameters, making the code excessively verbose.

+An other problem is that pretty much every function/method can return an error (even simple stuff as the method `size` of a `Mat`)
+This combined with the verbosity of the rust error handling make writing code a bit tedious

+But the most important problem in my opinion is that since this is a simple wrapper there are no benefit in using rust.
+For example every function that take as input a mask has an assert that checks that the type of the mask is `CV_8UC1` (8 bit unsigned one channel) since if it had more channels it wouldn't had been a mask.

+If this were to be written natively in rust the number of channels would have been probably been part of the type, making that error unnecessary.

+This is not to say that the opencv-rust project is bad, I certainty wouldn't be able to do nothing even remotely as good.
+However my conclusion are that using this library we have to deal with most of the downsides of rust as well as most of the downside of c++, therefore if i had to do another opencv project I would probably use c++ or python.